musty532/hello-world/README.md

 Hey y'all!

-My name is Yasman and I am an up and coming front end web developer.
+My name is Yasman and I am an up and coming data analyst!!